 It takes a lot of time to create a safe working environment including disabling the Electric Vehicle.
 Using the Emergency Plug® (Plug) this can be reduced to seconds.

-The Emergency Plug® (Plug) has been developed to prevent unpredictable vehicle movement by any Full or Hybrid Electric Vehicles (EVs) in an emergency situation as well as during regular maintenance.
+The Emergency Plug® has been developed to prevent unpredictable vehicle movement by any Full or Hybrid Electric Vehicles (EVs) in an emergency situation as well as during regular maintenance.

 ANNUAL SAFETY SERVICE